User roles determine the access level or permissions of a person authorized (invited by an Administrator) to use a

 Each user role is capable of everything that a less powerful role is capable of.
 (In others words, Editors can do everything Authors can do, Authors can do everything Contributors can do, and so on.)

-An Administrator has full power over the site and can do absolutely everything.
+An Administrator has full power over the site and can do everything related to site administration*.
 Administrators can create more Administrators, invite new users, remove users, and change user roles.
 They have complete control over posts, pages, uploaded files, comments, settings, themes, imports, exports, other users – the whole shebang.